We all love a good deal.

 Also, insurance costs will gradually decrease with each successive year that a young driver gains experience without any traffic violations or accidents.
 At age 24, with the next policy renewal, their rates will lower from a young driver to an adult.
 (In North Carolina, driving experience factors gradually decrease until the driver gains eight years of experience.)

-College is expensive enough, so look into our college student discount.
+College is expensive enough, so look into our college student discount4.
 If your son or daughter is living away from home while attending school and doesn’t have access to a car, let us know.
 You could get a discount for the time they aren’t driving.

 After all, we all love a good deal.
 And just think, you don’t even have to clip a coupon to get it.

 1Savings percentages are over individually purchased policies when combined with life and/or personal catastrophe liability policies.
 Discounts subject to eligibility criteria and rates and rules in effect at the time of purchase.
 See individual policies for specific coverage details.
 Certain terms and limitations may apply.
 Refer to our disclaimer for more information.